Skip to Content

 moduleTemplates: object

-Record of module template names and their paths.
-Used by the vovk new command to define templates for services, controllers, or any other kind of module.
+A record of module template names mapped to their paths.
+Used by vovk new to define templates for services, controllers, or any other module type.

 /vovk.config.mjs